-In a large saucepan over medium heat, melt 1 tablespoon butter.
-Add onion, beans, and salt pork (if using) and cook, stirring frequently, until tender and onion is golden, about 10 minutes.
+In a pan over medium heat, melt 1 tablespoon butter.
+Add beans, onions, and salt pork (if using) and cook, stirring frequently, for 10 minutes or until onion is golden.

-Stir in the corn and add enough water to cover by ½ inch.
-Add the sugar and remaining 3 tablespoons butter.
+Stir in corn and add enough water to cover by ½ inch.
+Add sugar and remaining 3 tablespoons of butter.
 Bring to a gentle bubble and cook, uncovered, for 10 minutes.

 Remove salt pork and season with salt and pepper.